Advertisement

 While more research is needed to rule out errors due to inaccuracies in self-reporting, this data suggests that it's important to prioritize overall sleep quality when it comes to living a longer, healthier life.

 "I think these findings emphasize that just getting enough hours of sleep isn't sufficient.
-You really have to have restful sleep and not have much trouble falling and staying asleep," Frank Qian, M.D., an internal medicine resident physician at Beth Israel Deaconess who worked on the research, said in a statement.
+You really have to have a restful sleep and not have much trouble falling and staying asleep," Frank Qian, M.D., an internal medicine resident physician at Beth Israel Deaconess who worked on the research, said in a statement.

-Strategies for better snoozing.
+Strategies for better sleep

-Perfect sleep is a nearly unattainable goal, but better sleep habits can make a huge difference in the long run.
 You can improve your sleep hygiene one step at a time, with plenty of evidence-backed ways to tackle each of the five factors considered in the study:

 • Sleep duration.
 This is a particularly tough one because it often comes down to how many hours we have in the day.
 If you're not getting an ideal amount of sleep, take a hard look at any time-sucks that could be cut out in favor of a couple of extra hours of zzz's.
 We're lookin' at you, Netflix binges and marathon social media scrolls.